-This version of Lebanese grape leaves is known as warak enab bi zeit.
-Each grape leaf is filled and rolled with rice, herbs and chopped vegetables, then layered into a pot with sliced vegetables.
-Slowly simmered in a lemony broth.
+This rendition of Lebanese grape leaves is called "warak enab bi zeit."
+Each grape leaf is filled and rolled with rice, herbs, and chopped vegetables before being layered into a pot with sliced vegetables.
+The mixture is then slowly simmered in a lemony broth.

 What is Warak Enab?